matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

 I hope that I've been able to explain and enlighten.
 Perl may not be as popular as it once was, but it's still as good as it ever was.

+[^1]: Neither the 'stylized h' or the 'key/value' comparisons are mine.
+I am not sure where I read the former, but a form of the latter can be found on page 11 of Programming Perl, Fourth Edition.

+[^2]: The whole "declensions" explanation was Damian's rework of my incomplete "context" discussion.
+Thank you!

+[^3]: From Damian's review and Chapter 1 of Modern Perl.
+In fact, you would do yourself a great service to read this book if you are interested in or researching Perl.
+It is available from the usual paid outlets but, it is also legally freely available on the Internet.
+In fact, you can find the source for the book at https://github.com/chromatic/modern_perl_book, so that you can clone and build your own copy.

-[^1]: "Just because we can, doesn't mean we should."
+[^4]: "Just because we can, doesn't mean we should."

-[^2]: Yeah.
+[^5]: Yeah.
 Pretty ironic; I know.
 The Python folks would say, "We'd like to get at our data without all that punctuation getting in the way."